zamboni-lab/SLAW/README.md

 ```
 docker run --rm -v INPUT_FOLDER:/input -v PATH_OUTPUT:/output zambonilab/slaw:latest
 ```
+In the above example, INPUT_FOLDER and PATH_OUTPUT should be replaced with the full path of the aforementioned input and output folder.
+An example can be found at the end of this section.
+Copying without updating will trigger an error because the paths are invalid.

-If you specified the path correctly, you should see the following text:
+If you specified the paths correctly and they exist, you should see the following text:
 ```
 2020-12-02|12:39:28|INFO: Total memory available: 7556 and 6 cores.
 The workflow will use 1257 Mb by core on 5 cores.
 ....